 History of Expressionist Painting (1880-1930)

-The history of expressionism begins in Paris.
-1905 saw the emergence of a new generation of 20th century painters.
-In the Autumn Salon a group mounted an exhibition which would rock the academies.
+Although expressionist painting may be said to have originated with the British painter JMW Turner (1775-1851) - see, for example, his extraordinary work Interior at Petworth (1837, Tate) - the history of expressionism as a movement, begins in Paris.
+The year 1905, in particular, saw the emergence of a new generation of 20th century artists.
+In the Autumn Salon a group mounted an exhibition which would rock academies across Europe.
 The group had formed around Henri Matisse (1869-1954), its other members being Albert Marquet (1875-1947), Maurice de Vlaminck (1876-1958), Henri Manguin (1874-1949), Kees van Dongen (1877-1968), Charles Camoin (1879-1965), Othon Friesz (1879-1949), Georges Rouault (1871-1958), Andre Derain (1880-1954) and Jean Puy (1876-1961).
 The works they exhibited horrified the public by virtue of the stark simplicity of style and the way they were built up from bright contrasts of colour.
 The bust of a child of the most conventional sort stood amongst their paintings, prompting one of the art critics, the highly influential Louis Vauxcelles, to remark: "Donatello among wild beasts" ("Donatello chez les Fauves").
 Thus was the name Fauvism born.
 Curiously, both Kandinsky and Jawlensky showed their paintings in the same exhibition and aspired toward the same goals as the French artists, without being labelled Fauvist painters by the critics.

 Meanwhile, in Dresden, Germany, a circle of architecture students had formed themselves into a group of artists known as Die Brucke (The Bridge) which looked to the same models for inspiration as the Fauves: namely, Van Gogh, Paul Gauguin and Georges Seurat.
-Die Brucke embodied the early aesthetics of German Expressionism, a movement which would reshape both representational and abstract art.
+Die Brucke embodied the early aesthetics of German Expressionism, a movement which would reshape abstract as well as representational art.

 A dissatisfaction with the traditional conception of reality as represented by Impressionism was what characterized this new rebellious generation.
 These modernists were aware that the depiction of outer appearances comprises only one aspect of reality, and cannot penetrate to the essence of things.
 They had realized that both the most painstaking analysis of what they observed, and the depiction of mental processes were inadequate to express the complete being.